ryanholbrook/kaggle-learn/tutorial-1-first-model.md

 You'll visualize a trend with a word, model this thing with this, do some cool deep learning with Keras, and do state-of-the-art forecasting with Facebook's Prophet.

 For your first lesson, you'll build a linear regression to forecast a trend.

-Be sure to review *these previous lessons* if you're feeling rusty.
+You'll be prepared for this micro-course if you know how to [construct a machine learning model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model), [manipulate dataframes with Pandas](https://www.kaggle.com/residentmario/indexing-selecting-assigning), and [use seaborn to explore your data](https://www.kaggle.com/alexisbcook/line-charts) Be sure to review *these previous lessons* if you're feeling rusty.

 # What is a Time Series? #